 DAY 01: SUNDAY

-Charter flight in from BANGUI to BAYANGA.
+The tour starts in Bangui, the capital of the Central African Republic, where you will be met at the airport and transferred for your charter flight to Bayanga.
 Flight times and aircraft used to be advised, but are planned to link with the scheduled Kenya Airways flights from Nairobi.
-Arrival and transfer to the Sangha Lodge in time for lunch.
+Transfer to Sangha Lodge in time for lunch.

 If time permits we will venture out in the afternoon to visit the only habituated Black bellied pangolin in the world, followed by a short afternoon sundowner cruise on the Sangha River.

-You will spend eight days / seven nights at Sangha Lodge on a full board basis i.e. all meals included.
+Spend seven nights at Sangha Lodge on a full board basis (all meals included).

 Today you head out with a group of Ba’aka net hunters as they go about their daily hunter-gatherer lifestyle.
 It is fascinating and a joy in itself to see how well adapted and comfortable the Ba’aka are in the forest while you may find it overwhelming and almost intimidating.
-Accompany the BaAka pygmies hunting and help with the carving up of the game.
-Let the BaAka women show you the medicinal plants and other plants of use, taste a typical dish of liana leaves with a sauce made from forest nuts.
-Watch how they construct in the forest, in no time at all, a protective hut against the rain.
-Getting to know this secret culture is something few have experienced.
+You will be shown several of their medicinal plants while the hunt goes on in the background, and the excited cheers will alert us if they catch something.

 This activity is not contrived and the hunters are there to catch their food so please be aware that some animals may be killed during this time.